zrsj/auto-update-script/README.md

 year that the script continues to run.

 TODO:
-  *Connect direclty to database from the app within the code subdirectory *Investigate the effects of having a blocking type scheduler implemented
+  *Connect directly to database from the app within the code subdirectory *Create unit file for systemd